 It is very handy because the title tells which recipe it is and I can search quickly.
 I can also email them to others in a jiffy.
 When it's time to write the weekly menus, I go here to see what looks good.
 I can also look for recipes that fit ingredients I already have.
 Here are my topics:

 4th of July, Beans, Beef, Bread, Breakfast, Candy, Cheese, Chicken, Chinese Food, Christmas, Cookies, Crockpot, Desserts, Directions, Flylady, Good Ideas, Herbs, Kidstuff, Low Carb, Lunch, Main Dishes, Mexican, Pie, Pasta, Potatoes and Veggies, Soup, Salads, Sauces and Dressings, Seafood, Snacks, Soup, Substitutions, Thanksgiving, Tofu, Bisquick, Drinks, Home Remedies, Ice Cream, Pork, and Pressure Cooker.
 Funny, no Zebra recipes.

 When I find a internet recipe I'd like to try, I copy it to a blank email and print it.
-I then cut it to size and scotch tape it to the inside of my kitchen cabinet, where I'm not likely to forget that I was going to try something new, and it's right there at eye level when I'm ready for it.
-If I like the results, I tape it to an index card and move it to my regular recipe file.
+I then cut it to size and scotch tape it to the inside of my kitchen cabinet, where I'm not likely to forget that I was going to try something new.

 I used to constantly buy cookbooks.
 Either the large cookbooks in the books section of the store, or the small ones near the registers.
 Then I discovered I could get the same recipes for free online!